Unlock the Benefits of Lasting Brow Beauty

 What Is Microblading?

 Microblading is a semi-permanent cosmetic tattooing procedure that reshapes the eyebrows and gives them a fuller look.
-The process of microblading is done by hand, without the use of a machine.
+The process of microblading is done by hand, without the use of a machine (this is one of the main differences between microblading and eyebrow tattooing).
 A licensed aesthetician will use a specialized tool to add pigment to your brows.

 Small, thin needles (microblades) are pressed into the skin with your pigment of choice, and the top layer of skin is transformed to create more pleasing eyebrows.
 Since this technique is done entirely by hand, your aesthetician has more control over the results of the procedure.